 The best thing about teaching your kid about learning to eat with utensils is that they have three times a day to practice.
 And you have three times a day to experience the joys of being a yogurt target.
 Here’s how you’re going to get this done.

 The key here is to not go with anything too runny (soups) or roll-y (peas).
 You want to practice with food that’s able to stick pretty well to a spoon.
 Think along the lines of foods the consistency of pudding and oatmeal.

 The initial spoon training is pretty hands-on, literally.
 When they get the spoon in their hands, you’ll want to put yours over theirs.
 Then, help them scoop up food from their bowl and guide it to their mouth.
 You might have to do this a few times before they get the hang of it.

 Once your kid has their own spoon and bowl, they may spend more time getting food everywhere but their mouth.
 That’s totally normal.
 So as they work to come to an understanding with the spoon, you’re going to swoop in with grub from your own bowl and spoon from time to time.
 That way, you can be sure something is actually getting inside of them.

 As they get better with their dexterity and mouth aim, you’ll be able to put the second spoon and bowl away.
 Like all the way away in the dishwasher.
 Not in the sink because that drives your partner crazy.

 Fork It Over

-Once your kid is slinging that spoon like a master, it’s time for the fork to be with them.
-The process will be a bit easier, but will require changing up the foodstuffs.
+Once your kid is slinging the spoon like a master, it’s time for the fork to be with them.
+The process will be a bit easier, but it will require changing up the foodstuffs.
 You’ll be looking for stab-able vittles here.
 Chunks of chicken nuggets work well.
 Round things that can easily escape will just lead to frustration.

-But you have to remember that squishing and launching food is all a part of your little genius figuring out how stuff works.
+Remember that squishing and launching food is all a part of your little genius figuring out how stuff works.
 Make it fun.
 Then look for that wall food collector to make it lucrative.